GeorgeWebDevCy/tcnapp-connector/readme.txt

 * Monitor REST activity and plugin events from **TCN Platform → Activity Log** in the WordPress admin.
 * The log records calls to `gn/v1/*` and `tcn-mlm/v1/*`, automatically redacting sensitive payload fields such as passwords and tokens.
 * Plugin activation, deactivation, module toggles, settings updates, and manual log clears also appear so administrators can audit configuration changes.

+== Deployment Checklists ==
+* Visit **TCN Platform → Deployment Checklists** for preflight checks covering the Password Login API routes.
+* Authentication quick hits called out on the page:
+  * Protected endpoints expect an `Authorization: Bearer` token unless the route explicitly states it is public.
+  * Retrieve bearer tokens from `POST /wp-json/gn/v1/login` with a valid WordPress username/email and password.
+  * Confirm the authenticated account is active and not blocked by membership or capability plugins before testing protected routes.
+  * When Cloudflare or other proxies sit in front of the site, verify the `Authorization` header reaches PHP unchanged.

 == Membership & MLM Highlights ==
 * Seed Blue/Gold/Platinum/Black WooCommerce products on activation so the catalogue aligns with the mobile tiers.